Compute Profile (oVirt) limited to 8 Cores and 16GB of memory

-#13 Updated by Dominic Cleal 4 months ago
+#13 Updated by Dominic Cleal over 1 year ago

 RCs don't generally don't introduce bug fixes for issues that aren't regressions in the RC either, they're targeted for the next bug fix release (.1) instead.
 The RCs are there to stabilise the changes present when it was branched, I try not to keep adding new bug fixes else it never ends.

 (The exception is usually only fixes that are good enough to go into a previous branch simultaneously, i.e. 1.12-stable, so as to ensure 1.13-stable is always ahead of 1.12-stable.)